Musical notation: Israel

 Ancient Jewish texts include a series of marks assigning musical cantillation notes.
 Known in Hebrew as Ta'amim and Yiddish as Trope, there are records of these marks from the 6th and 7th centuries, having been passed down as a tradition for Jewish prayers and texts.
-Traditionally a series of marks written above and around the accompanying Hebrew texts, Trope marks represent a short musical motif.
+Traditionally a series of marks written above and around the accompanying Hebrew texts, Ta’amim marks represent a short musical motif.
+Ta’amim tells the reader how to sing or chant the words aloud.
+It acts as a guide for the sentence structure, showing which words connect and where pauses go, and they mark which syllable gets the emphasis.
 Throughout the Jewish diaspora there are variations in the accompanying melodies.
-There are three main systems of Hebrew cantillation: the Babylonian System, the Palestinian System, and the Tiberian System.